wuyichen24/software-engineering-abbreviations-acronyms/dictionary/S/SLA-Service_Level_Agreement.md

 ## Name

 ## Overview
-- An agreement between service provider and service clients about promising the quality, availability, responsibilities of the service.
+- The entire agreement between the provider and the clients specifies what service is to be provided (locations, costs, performance, and responsibilities).

 ## Description